 And lastly, though we have made great strides in identifying key factors which shape behaviour and in what works in changing behaviour, it is still very difficult to say with any certainty how individual people will behave in any given situation.
 In even the most careful of our models, a great deal of variance in individual behavioural outcomes remains.(34) Prediction of an individual’s behaviour and predicting accurately what changes will flow from a specific stimulus is limited to a small number of highly automatic responses and to relatively short time frames.
 At a population level, patterns of common behaviours may be observed and the outcome of those behaviours can be seen vividly in for example patterns of health inequalities, tobacco and alcohol consumption and trends in these over time and place.(6, 35) While we can describe these patterns in great detail, however, none of this has provided sharp edged tools with which to tackle health inequalities, the obesity epidemic or the rising tide of alcohol consumption.
-Knowledge about the relationship, the mechanisms operating between individual actions and societal patterns is thin and therefore as a source of information on which interventions to follow almost nil.
+Knowledge about the relationship, the mechanisms operating between individual actions and societal patterns is thin and therefore offers little on which to base interventions.
 Important research is presently underway to elucidate mechanisms very much more precisely.
-(36) But it remains to be seen whether when this becomes available it will stop policy makers falling back on platitudes about ‘getting people to change their behaviour’.
+(36) But it remains to be seen whether when this becomes available if it will stop policy makers falling back on platitudes about ‘getting people to change their behaviour’.

 A way forward